d4n3sh/thedaneshproject/content/posts/2009-05-20-twitter-tees-by-threadless.md

 Twitter has partnered with Threadless to come out with &#8220;[Twitter Tees by Threadless][2]&#8220;.
 Twitter powered Tees where the design is decided by your Tweets.

-This is cool,  The Threadless community actually votes for it&#8217;s favourite Tweets.
+This is cool,  The Threadless community actually votes for it's favourite Tweets.
 The popular Tweets then end up on Tees.
-This is something other Tee shirt companies don&#8217;t quite do yet.
+This is something other Tee shirt companies don't quite do yet.

 3 simple steps to get your Tweet onto a Tee;